vineetdsat/Coffee-Chain-Analysis/README.md

 # Coffee-Chain-Analysis

-• Combined multiple data sources in Excel
+<li>Combined multiple data sources in Excel</li>
-• Analysed the profits in different states of US vs the number of shops in that state
+<li>Analysed the profits in different states of US vs the number of shops in that state</li>
-• Drilled down to root causes of lesser profit in some states
+<li>Drilled down to root causes of lesser profit in some states</li>
-• Created a dashboard and story on Tableau to visualize the insights
+<li>Created a dashboard and story on Tableau to visualize the insights</li>

 ## About the Data Set -
 The Data set contains 3 Tables - The Fact Table, The Area Table and the Product Table